RazrFalcon/svgparser/README.md

  - User agent colors, aka `fill="AppWorkspace"`, is not suppored.
  - There is no separate `opacity-value` type.
 It will be parsed as `<number>`, but will be bound to 0..1 range.
+ - An implicit path commands is not supported.
+All commands are parsed as explicit.
+ - An implicit MoveTo commands automatically converted to an explicit LineTo.

 ### Differences between *libsvgparser* and SVG spec
  - `<percentage>` type is part of `<length>` type.